WildaSoftware/Feedybacky/README.md

 `projectSymbol` - the symbol of a project created in Feedybacky portal.
 You can fetch it from the portal on the project config view.
 Setting this parameter is obligatory if you want to send request to the Feedybacky portal.
 If this and `apiKey` are set, the value of `onSubmitUrl` is replaced by the official Feedybacky portal endpoint.

+`termsUrl` - URL for terms and conditions document of a site.
+It is used when the plugin would send the request to official Feedybacky portal.
+Link would be opened in a new tab.
+Default value is `#`.

+`privacyPolicyUrl` - URL for privacy policy document of a site.
+It is used when the plugin would send the request to official Feedybacky portal.
+Link would be opened in a new tab.
+Default value is `#`.

 `texts` - JSON object with custom messages in different parts of the plugin.
 It can contain following keys:

 * **tooltip** - information visible after placing the cursor on the minified div with the plugin.